MiaoDX/hand_in_homework/Computer_Graphics/PaperReading/Cube2Video.md

 ### Implements

-It seems that the program is really no trival.
+It seems that the program is really no trial.

 ## Conclusion

-At that time, the panoramas is not so widely used and since the commerial usage is mainly Google Street View (nowdays, many player have entered this area), and they are not so into the smoothy nagivation since the sample distance can be a little too large.
-While nowdays, more and more applications show up and more players come into this field, this work shows more value.
+At that time, the panoramas is not so widely used and since the commercial usage is mainly Google Street View, and they are not so into the smooth navigation since the sample distance can be a little too large.
+While nowadays, more and more applications show up and more players come into this field, this work shows more value.